 The awareness of the intersection between inflammation and chronic disease has spawned a plethora of diet plans, nutritional supplements, and lifestyle programs, many implying they offer new ways to improve your health by quelling inflammation.
-While it is true that scientists are uncovering new complexities and expanding their knowledge of factors that may contribute to inflammation or help counter it, there's nothing new about inflammation itself.
-Likewise, much of the heavily hyped guidance for an anti-inflammation lifestyle boils down to the same no-nonsense health advice your grandmother might have given you.
+It's true that scientists are uncovering new complexities and expanding their knowledge of factors that may contribute to inflammation or help counter it.
+But much of the heavily hyped guidance for an anti-inflammation lifestyle boils down to the same no-nonsense health advice your grandmother might have given you.

 Make healthy food choices

 Our diets play an important role in chronic inflammation because our digestive bacteria release chemicals that may spur or suppress inflammation.
 The types of bacteria that populate our gut and their chemical byproducts vary according to the foods we eat.
 Some foods encourage the growth of populations of bacteria that stimulate inflammation, while others promote the growth of bacteria that suppress it.